PRACTICE UPDATE: Revised Safekeeping Rules Take Effect July 1, 2023

 What is IOLTA?

 “IOLTA” stands for Interest on Lawyer Trust Accounts.
 An IOLTA account is a pooled, interest- or dividend-bearing business checking account (such as a NOW account) for the deposit of client funds which pays all interest earned to the Lawyers Trust Fund.
-Under Rule of Professional Conduct 1.15(f), Illinois lawyers are required to deposit short-term or nominal funds of clients and third persons into IOLTA accounts.
+Under Rule of Professional Conduct 1.15B, Illinois lawyers are required to deposit funds of clients and third persons into IOLTA accounts unless those funds can otherwise earn net income for the client or third person.

 Interest generated on IOLTA accounts is an important source of funding for civil legal aid in Illinois.
-In 2012 IOLTA revenues of $2.9 million helped the Lawyers Trust Fund make grants to 32 non-profit organizations across Illinois, which provided assistance to low-income Illinoisans regarding more than 180,000 legal matters.
+In 2022 IOLTA revenues helped the Lawyers Trust Fund make grants to 48 non-profit organizations across Illinois, which provided assistance to low-income Illinoisans regarding more than 109,000 legal matters.
 (Learn more about Illinois’ legal aid system and about LTF.)

 Under Rule 1.15, which provides for the safekeeping of property belonging to clients and third persons, lawyers must deposit all funds belonging to clients and third persons into client trust accounts.
 There are only two types of client trust accounts permitted under the rule: